NNPDF/eko/doc/source/theory/N3LO_ad.rst

 On contrary this uncertainty is neglected in the non-singlet case.

 The procedure is performed in two steps for each different anomalous dimension separately.
-Firstly we solve the system associated to the 4 known moments, minus the known limits, using different functional bases.
+First, we solve the system associated to the 4 known moments, minus the known limits, using different functional bases.
 Any possible candidate contains 4 elements and is obtained with the following prescription: